New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

 Substituting this result into \eqref{eq:NCCF1} gives the NC Schwarzschild metric

-The second line is the first-order expansion, equivalent to the solution obtained in Eq.~\eqref{eq:smass1}, while the first line has a form analogous to regular (regular-like) black-hole solutions.
-In our construction this solution is obtained from the gauge-theory approach to non-commutativity via the SW map correction; the compact form above is valid only to first order in the SW map parameter.
-In the limit \(\tilde{\Theta}\to0\) the commutative Schwarzschild metric is recovered.
+The second line is the first-order expansion, equivalent to the solution obtained in Eq.~\eqref{eq:smass1}, whereas the first line has a form analogous to regular black hole solutions.
+In our construction, this solution is obtained from the gauge-theory approach to non-commutativity via the SW map correction; the compact form above is valid only to first order in the SW map parameter.
+In the limit \(\tilde{\Theta}\to0\), the commutative Schwarzschild metric is recovered.
+It is important to note that our compact form \eqref{eq:NCRFL1} coincides with the curvature function reported in Ref. \cite{bonanno1} for the case \(\gamma=0\), where the author defined a running Newton constant using the renormalization group.
+Their result differs from ours by a term proportional to \(\gamma\); when \(\gamma\) is set to zero, their metric reduces to our metric above with the following parameter defined as \(\tilde{\omega}=3M\tilde{\Theta}/c^2\), which is a QG parameter.
+This parameter represents the running of the Newton constant due to quantum vacuum fluctuations arising from the renormalization group, and the fact that this parameter can be related to the NC parameter of the geometry in our model connects quantum fluctuations with the quantization of spacetime.
+In particular, we can observe some similarity with the holographic screen metric \cite{nicolini-holographic}, while the difference lies in the constant parameter appearing in the numerator of their model.
+The overall behavior remains the same as in the above-mentioned models, which shows the consistency of this model with other QG approaches.